pxp888/skin/README.md

 The most successful approach I saw was written by someone who seems to be an especially knowledgable author.
 He used a very large pre-trained model as a base model, extensive data preparation, and managed to achieve a final F1 score of 73%.

-This is lower than what the same author has achieved with similar techniques on other datasets, and to my knowledge his approach represents the current state-of-the-art.
+This is lower than what the same author has achieved with similar techniques on other datasets, and to my knowledge his approach represents the current state-of-the-art for CNN based classifier networks.

 This is linked to here: [https://www.kaggle.com/code/gpiosenka/skin-cancer-f1-score-73](https://www.kaggle.com/code/gpiosenka/skin-cancer-f1-score-73)